chachipirulin/Turn-OFF-periodically-screen-Mac-Linux/README.md

 # TurnOFF-screen-for-Mac-Linux
 Turn OFF mac screen each 30 min (stand up and stretch time/seconds!).
-The screen will turn ON if yoou press any key.
+The screen will turn ON if you press any key.